andrewpollack/pi-infrastructure/README.md

 # Pi Infrastructure
-Checkins for a raspberry pi setup I'm playing around with.
+Checkins for a raspberry pi setup and k3s cluster I'm playing around with.

 ## Setup
 Ansible install: